kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/notes.md

 ## Overview

-We discussed high performance computing systems and cloud systems (way more for HPC).
+We discussed High Performance Computing Systems and Cloud Systems (way more for HPC).
 Now there are some insights and notes that do not perfectly fit in either of the sections but we would like to share anyway.

 @@important
 **A short disclaimer:**

-The authors have some experience with HPC systems, private and public clouds.
+The authors have some experience with HPC Systems, private and public clouds.
 By no measure are they experts and these are just some insights after a lot of time spent in these often conflicting fields.
 @@

 ## Why do HPC and cloud computing exist as separate entities instead of being a unified concept?

-On a first glance looking at the two systems in terms of architecture, there is not much difference.
+On a first glance, looking at the two systems in terms of architecture, there is not much difference.
 Nevertheless, the two worlds are hard to combine and people working in one field have a hard time understanding someone from the other and vice versa.
-This is due to the fact that the same term has different meanings in HPC and in cloud systems and from personal experience we can tell that the two groups come to discussions with unspoken assumptions on the system that conflict with the other world.
+This is due to the fact that the same terms (can) have different meanings in HPC and in cloud systems and from personal experience we can tell that the two groups come to discussions with unspoken assumptions on the system that conflict with the other world.

 We need to stress, that this is not always the case and that there are some HPC clusters that are deployed via a cloud managing software like openstack and that a lot of HPC systems come with a cloud part to provide services better suited for this setup, see for example the [architecture of Lumi](../hpc/architecture/#real_world_examples).